zyeeda/install-opencv/README.md

 ### Build
 * On ARM platforms with limited memory create a swap file or the build may fail with an out of memory exception.
-This is the case with PicUntu 0.9 RC3 since there's no swap partition created by default.
 To create a 1GB swap file use:
     * `sudo su -`
     * `dd if=/dev/zero of=tmpswap bs=1024 count=1M`
     * `mkswap tmpswap`